Masmiseim36/nxpSDK/boards/evkbimxrt1050/wifi_cypress_examples/wiced_mfg_test_43012/readme.txt

 Prepare the Demo
 ================

-Running the demo
-================
 1. Connect a USB cable between the PC host and the OpenSDA port on the target board.

-2. Connect the WiFi module, details are in section: Board settings.
+2. Connect the WiFi module to SD card slot.
 3. Download the program to the target board with the CMSIS-DAP or J-Link debugger.
 4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.

+Running the demo
+================
-5. Open a command prompt and navigate to the middleware\wiced\43xxx_Wi-Fi\libraries\test\wl_tool\ direcotry.
+1. Open a command prompt and navigate to the middleware\wiced\43xxx_Wi-Fi\libraries\test\wl_tool\ direcotry.

-6. Enter the following command at the command prompt to verify that the application is working: wl<chip_name>.exe --serial 99 ver
+2. Enter the following command at the command prompt to verify that the application is working: wl<chip_name>.exe --serial 99 ver
       Where 99 corresponds to the COM port number of the DUT (COM port number of USB/UART converter, can be found in windows device manager)